This CS from India moved to Canada on a study visa and is now a CPA. Here is her story.

 While doing my CS articles at this CA Firm R.Arora & Associates, I was surrounded by Chartered Accountants and that’s when my desire to pursue CA grew even stronger!

-In 2014, I researched about CPA in Canada and learnt about the immense opportunities one can get from it.
+In 2014, I researched CPA in Canada and learnt about the immense opportunities one can get from it.
 I knew that this would be the best degree I could get.

 After compiling research, I looked for institutions in Canada that could help me complete the Canadian CPA and that's when I found 'Douglas College'!
 I chose it for the following reasons: